-Mr. Davern, age 48, is currently the Chief Operating Officer, Executive Vice President, Chief Financial Officer and Treasurer of National Instruments Corporation ("NI"), an Austin-based supplier of measurement and automation products used by engineers and scientists in a wide range of industries.
+Mr. Davern, age 49, is currently the Chief Operating Officer, Executive Vice President, Chief Financial Officer and Treasurer of National Instruments Corporation ("NI"), an Austin-based supplier of measurement and automation products used by engineers and scientists in a wide range of industries.
 He joined NI in February 1994 and previously served in numerous leadership positions, including as NI's Chief Financial Officer, Senior Vice President, IT and Manufacturing Operations and Treasurer from December 2002 to October 2010.
 Prior to joining NI, Mr. Davern worked both in Europe and in the United States for the international accounting firm of Price Waterhouse, LLP.
 Mr. Davern received his bachelor's degree in Commerce and a diploma in professional accounting from University College in Dublin, Ireland.
+Mr. Davern currently serves as a Director and as Audit Committee Chair of Helen of Troy (NASDAQ: HELE), a consumer products company based in El Paso, Texas.

 The Governance and Nominating Committee believes that Mr. Davern is well qualified to be on the Board based on his extensive leadership experience in all aspects of managing a high technology company in Austin, Texas.
 In addition, Mr. Davern has extensive international finance experience within the technology industry.
-The Governance and Nominating Committee further believes that his experiences, along with his financial expertise, his familiarity with acquisitions and integrations, and his international tax experience make him well qualified to provide valuable insights to the Board and to serve a role in the oversight of our financial reporting and accounting practices as a member of the Audit Committee.
+The Governance and Nominating Committee further believes that his experiences, along with his financial expertise, his familiarity with acquisitions and integrations, and his international tax experience make him well qualified to provide valuable insights to the Board and to serve a role in the oversight of our financial reporting and accounting practices as a chair of the Audit Committee.